 The “eco-friendly” part makes it easy for brands to connect with the end consumer as it is a moral duty.

 Food packaging involves salad bowls, plates, disposable cups, clingfilm, and food containers.
+There have been some significant developments made to make utensils from biodegradable plastics, and soon we might see biodegradable utensils in the market.

 #2 Consumer Electronics: